deanwampler/spark-scala-tutorial/tutorial/README.md

 }
 ```

 The comments explain most of the steps.
 The crucial part is the call to `parallelize` that creates N parallel operations.
-If you have less than N cores, some of the operations will have to run sequentially.
+If you have less than N cores available, some of the operations will have to wait for an available core.

 The argument to `parallelize` is a sequence of "things" where each one will be passed to one of the operations.
 Here, we just use the literal syntax to construct a sequence of integers from 1 to the number of rows.
 When the anonymous function is called, one of those row numbers will get assigned to `i`.
 We then grab the `i-1` row (because of zero indexing) and use the `reduce` method to sum the column elements.
 A final tuple with the sum and the average is returned.

 The `collect` method is called to convert the RDD to an array, because we're just going to print results to the console.
-The expression `sums_avgs.zipWithIndex` creates a tuple with each `sumb_avgs` value and it's index into the collection.
+The expression `sums_avgs.zipWithIndex` creates a tuple with each `sums_avgs` value and it's index into the collection.
 We use that to print the row index.

 ## Crawl5a